Martenfur/Nopipeline/README.md

 ## Now we're talking.
 How do I integrate this thing in my project?

-First of all, install the `Nopipeline` via Nuget.
+First of all, install the `Nopipeline.Task` via Nuget.
 After that, you will need a NPL config.
 NPL config is what Nopipeline uses to generate MGCB config.
 It looks like this:

 ```json